alanriya/disaster_response/README.md

 # Disaster Response Pipeline Project

+### Summary:
+This project is a Disaster Response Pipeline Project that helps stakeholder to determine the natural disaster happening given the message sent.

+To accomplish this, a machine learning pipeline is build to tokenize words and transforming them to variables can be used in machine learning classifiers.

+For this project, random forest classifier is built.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.